lucidopus/Adonomics/README.md

 ### 📊 Interactive Dashboards
 - **Home Dashboard:** Personalized insights based on user preferences and role
 - **Live Ads Tracker:** Real-time monitoring of active campaigns with performance metrics
+- **Gallery View:** Browse and manage all analysis reports with filtering and search
+- **Video Search:** Find similar videos and content using AI-powered semantic search
 - **Creative Insights:** AI-powered analysis of video content with actionable recommendations
 - **Profile Management:** User preference settings and personalized AI summaries